California Burn Injury Lawyers

 Burn treatment has made steady progress in recent years.
 Victims with injuries that were once considered fatal may now survive.
 Twenty years ago, burns covering half the body where routinely fatal.
 Today, patients with burns covering up to 90 percent of the body can survive, although normally these injuries leave serious and permanent impairments.

 Burn victims suffer physically, emotionally and financially.
 They may face many years of medical care, nursing care, physical therapy and psychological care.
 Survivors of serious accidents may have to live with disfigurement, scarring and life-long emotional distress.
 In addition to these physical hurdles, victims also face astronomical medical bills, loss of earnings and other monetary damages.

 Selecting a Burn Injury Attorney

 If you or someone close to you has suffered a serious burn injury, it is vital to contact a law firm with substantial experience in handling the legal, physical and emotional challenges facing burn victims.
-An experienced and successful personal injury law firm can help victims facing expensive treatments and surgery obtain the maximum possible recovery in their case.
 Our attorneys understand the complex legal and medical issues involved in burn injuries and have the skill to effectively present these issues to a jury.
 We are a large and well-respected law firm with the substantial resources necessary to prosecute the most complex cases.
 Our firm has a proven track record of obtaining substantial recoveries for our clients in a wide range of cases.